 Functional Quick sort in Scala and JavaScript

-Functional languages provide you with the ability to concisely define the intension of a program, without low-level issues getting in the way.
+Functional languages provide you with the ability to concisely define the intent of a piece of code, without low-level issues getting in the way.
 This can be clearly seen when implementing the Quick sort algorithm.
 Often referred to as ‘partition-exchange’ sort, this divide and conquer algorithm recursively divides a list into two sub-lists, based on a chosen pivot element.

 Scala